ChrisVilches/Card-Game-Kernel/README.md

 ## Introduction

-A flexible engine for creating card games (Pokemon, Magic, etc) where the behavior of each card can be anything.
+A flexible engine for creating card games (Pokemon, Magic, etc) where the behavior of each card can be completely arbitrary.

 ### The problem